Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Introduction

 \subsection{Distributed CSIT Setting}

-There exists a great number of different distributed settings \cite{Grandhi1994,Ng2008,Dimakis2010,Aggarwal2012,Vahid2016_erasure}.
-In particular, we focus in the Network MISO setting, in which $M$ TXs jointly serve $K$ different RXs, with Distributed CSI at the TXs (CSIT).
-In this scenario, every TX has access to the information symbols of every RX but does not share the same CSI with the other TXs.
-This setting arises in situations in which the data can be buffered of cached\cite{MaddahAli2014,Zhang2017}, but the CSI needs to be available with very small delay; for example, high mobility scenarios and IoT (or V2X) networks with fast channel varying but low data rate\cite{Hail2015,Wang2017}.
+There exists a great number of different distributed settings \cite{Grandhi1994,Ng2008,Dimakis2010,Aggarwal2012,Vahid2016_erasure, lampiris2020resolving}.
+In particular, we focus on the scenario where $M$ TXs jointly serve $K$ different single-antenna users (RXs), which is often referred to as the Network MISO setting, under the assumption of distributed CSI at the TXs (CSIT).
+In such scenario, every TX has access to the information symbols of every RX, but it does not share the same CSI with the other TXs.
+This setting arises in situations in which the data can be buffered or cached, but the CSI needs to be available with very small delay; for example, for the transmission of high-popularity content that can be cached at the network edge before the transmission occurs\cite{lampiris2020resolving,MaddahAli2014,Zhang2017}, or in high mobility scenarios and IoT (or V2X) networks with fast varying channels but low data rate\cite{Hail2015,Wang2017}.